orchid00/ReproducibleResearchThings/PITCHME.md

 ---

-If a research partner organisation believes your "sensitive" data has been made available to others (ie a data breach).
-Could you show that steps were taken to avoid this or show that it couldn't happen?
+If a research partner organisation believes your "sensitive" data has been made available to others (data breach).
+Could you show which steps were taken to avoid this?

 ---